-3. A substantial number of delegations has not been willing to bring purely domestic data processing within the scope of the Framework Decision.
+- 3. A substantial number of delegations have not been willing to bring purely domestic data processing within the scope of the Framework Decision.
 After more than a year and a half of intense negotiations on this proposal, the Presidency is aware of the situation that it will not be possible to reach a consensus on a broad scope of the DPFD, which would formally extend to purely domestic data-processing operations.
-This situation has been acknowledged already by the Commission as well as the Parliament in its opinion of 6 June 2007.

-- 4. The Council is therefore asked to confirm the understanding that the DPFD text applies to the cross-border exchange of personal data only.
+This situation has been acknowledged already by the Commission as well as the Parliament in its opinion of 6 June 2007. - 4.
+The Council is therefore asked to confirm the understanding that the DPFD text applies to the cross-border exchange of personal data only.
 (Of course Member States will be free to apply the DPFD data protection principles to domestic data-processing operations as well).
-This understanding will also imply the following three elements: - > The first element is a new recital 6, as set out in the annex to this note. - The second element is the confirmation of the existing recital 6a (also reproduced in the annex). - The third element is an evaluation clause by which the data protection system set in place pursuant to the DPFD, including the formal limitation of its scope to cross-border data exchange, will be the subject of an evaluation by the Commission three years after the date on which the Member States will be obliged to apply the DPFD.
-The text of this clause (Article 27a) is also set out in the Annex to this note. - 5.
-Coreper is requested to invite the Council to confirm to the above understanding regarding the scope of the DPFD.
+This understanding will also imply an evaluation clause by which the data protection system set in place pursuant to the DPFD, including the formal limitation of its scope to cross-border data exchange, will be the subject of an evaluation by the Commission four years after the date on which the Member States will be obliged to apply the DPFD. - 5.
+Coreper is requested to invite the Council to agree to the above understanding regarding the scope of the DPFD.